Dreading your Long-Haul Flight? Stay Comfortable and Healthy with These Tips

-As much as we look forward to our vacation, long flights can be physically and mentally demanding.
-Planes are usually full, and especially if you’re in the economy section, 8-10 hours in the air can seem daunting.
+As much as we look forward to our vacation, long flights take a mental and physical toll.
+Planes are usually full, and especially if you’re in the economy section, 8-10 hours in the air is daunting.
 This week we offer some tips to combat some of the side effects of a long-haul flight.
 Short of having your own private plane, there is no perfect solution.
 But a little preparation can make the difference between a tolerable and restful flight instead of an uncomfortable one.

 Stay hydrated.
-The air within planes tends to be dry, which can lead to faster rates of dehydration.
-Make sure to drink plenty of water before and during the flight; experts recommend around 1.5 liters of water daily.
-Before boarding, consider purchasing a water bottle in the airport or bring an empty reusable bottle through airport security and refill it post-security.
-Alcohol and coffee can also be dehydrating.
-If you want to drink alcohol on the plane, opt for something like a single Bloody Mary which will have antioxidant-rich tomato juice in it or a drink made with fruit juice.
+The air within planes is very dry, which can lead to faster rates of dehydration.
+Make sure to drink plenty of water before and during the flight even if you’re not thirsty; experts recommend around 1.5 liters of water daily.
+Most airports have water bottle filling stations, so save money by bringing an empty reusable bottle through security and filling it post-security before you board.
+Alcohol and coffee can also be dehydrating and can disrupt sleep.
+If you want to drink alcohol on the plane, opt for something like a single Bloody Mary which will have antioxidant-rich tomato juice in it, or a drink made with fruit juice.

 Pack for success.
 The temperature on the plane can quickly vary from too cold to too warm.
 Dress in layers so you can adjust accordingly.
 Comfort is key, so think about bringing a scarf that you can double-up as a pillow as well as compression socks to help with the pressure changes.
 You might also consider wearing secure, slip-on shoes (no flip flops) if you plan to remove your shoes while sleeping.
 Neck pillows are also a good idea for sleeping; while small pillows might be provided, you shouldn’t rely on it.